Is SaaS Dead? Venture Atlanta Panel Recap

 The panelists shared their experiences and insights on the lessons learned from failure.

-• Mark noted that failure often feels shameful, but it’s a normal part of the entrepreneurial journey.
-He advised keeping an eye on struggling companies in one’s network and offering support.
+• Failure can often feel shameful, but it’s a normal part of the entrepreneurial journey.
+Keep an eye on struggling companies in your network and be open to offering support.
 But, be realistic about your burn.
 When you cut costs early, you have a lot more potential for success.

 “Don’t hire short people if you’re short.
 Don’t hire tall people if you’re tall.
 I use it as a metaphor.
 Everyone likes to hire people like them.
 The best teams are actually built with diversity.”

-• Leura pointed out that the #1 reason businesses fail is because people quit.
+• The #1 reason businesses fail is because people quit.
 Most failure comes from people not being up to the task.
 To be successful, you have to dig deep in year three, in year six, and in year nine to find that extra gear again and again.
 All successful companies have multiple points of almost critical failure.

-• Victoria added that forming strategic partnerships early on can be crucial, as these relationships can provide both distribution advantages and potential exit opportunities.
-She also emphasized balancing the fine line between being transparent about the state of your business and motivating your employees.
+• Forming strategic partnerships early on can be crucial, as these relationships can provide both distribution advantages and potential exit opportunities.
+With that, you have to balance the fine line between being transparent about the state of your business and motivating your employees.
 That being said, you should always tell the truth and be transparent to investors.

 How to Meet Founders and Source Deals